Research the unrivalled marine

 You will be sharing same-sex dormitory style rooms that are basic but clean and comfortable.

 There is Internet access that is intermittent and is not really suitable for long Skype calls or streaming.
 There is a free laundry service provided to everyone.

 You can head to one of the local restaurants where you can get a variety of meals for around £4 – £5 as well as some local beer for under £1 while looking out across the beach!

 All meals are included during your time with us in Mozambique and you will be served three delicious meals in the lodge’s restaurant.
 Breakfast is on a help yourself basis and lunch and dinner are full meals that are cooked on site by local staff.

-All food is cooked fresh everyday and will mainly consist of seafood, but we can cater for different dietary requirements if told in advance.
+All food is cooked fresh everyday and will mainly consist of seafood, but we can cater for different dietary requirements if told in advance (including vegetarian and vegan).
 Please see below for a rough guide:

 Breakfast – Cereals, yogurt, toast, tea, coffee